-Vienna in December is an ideal winter trip.
+Love Christmas?
+You’ll adore Vienna in winter!
 Although quite the romantic city all year round there’s an extra sparkle about Austria’s capital as the days get shorter and night becomes the playground.
-Expect lights around the deliciously consuming architecture which makes you feel inferior, inner-city outdoor ice skating, and twenty, yes twenty Christmas markets pumping the smell of chestnuts and punch into the air.
-So let’s add a splash of Gluhwein alongside your schnitzel and discuss the best things to do in Vienna at Christmas.
+Expect Christmas lights around the deliciously consuming architecture which makes you feel inferior, inner-city outdoor ice skating, and twenty, yes twenty Christmas markets pumping the smell of chestnuts and punch into the air.
+So let’s add a splash of Glühwein alongside your schnitzel and discuss the best things to do in Vienna at Christmas.

 - Vienna Christmas Markets